tzachbon/css-webpack-plugin-example/docs/setup-the-solution.md

 ?
 Do you like to install prettier to format generated configuration?
 No
 ```

-### **Make sure that you say, "Which of the following CSS solutions do you want to use" - none.**
+### **Make sure that this question is answered as such:  "Which of the following CSS solutions do you want to use" - none.**

 ## Configure React

-maybe "Go to .babelrc and make sure presets array includes ["@babel/preset-react"](https://babeljs.io/docs/en/babel-preset-react) in order for JSX to be transformed.
+Go to `.babelrc` and make sure that the presets array includes "@babel/preset-react".

 ```json
 {